GraphBLAS/graphblas-api-cpp/markdown/matrix.md

 ```

 ## Template Parameters
-`T` - type of scalar values stored in the matrix<br />
+`T` - type of scalar values stored in the matrix

-`I` - type, satisfying `std::integral`, used to store indices in the matrix<br />
+`I` - type, satisfying `std::integral`, used to store indices in the matrix

-`Hint` - one or a composition of compile-time hints that may be used to affect the backend storage type<br />
+`Hint` - one or a composition of compile-time hints that may be used to affect the backend storage type

 `Allocator` - allocator type used to allocate memory for the matrix

 ## Member Types